Irene-Choi/KitKat-Aplus/README.md

 # KitKat-Aplus
 ## This project is generating a random Maze and find the way to treasure box !!
-### Team Pgoject at SFD by Generation Australia
+Team Project at SFD by Generation Australia : (Irene Choi, Soumya)
-### member : Irene Choi, Soumya

 ## Taking Individual Part

+- Irene :
-- Irene : Generate random Maze
+  - Generate random Maze

 - Soumya :
   - Build index.html - include CSS